-Breakfast should be a high point, so allow time to enjoy it.
-Ardtara would make an excellent base for exploring this beautiful and unspoilt area.
+Ardtara is a destination in itself, but it would also make an excellent base for exploring this beautiful and unspoilt area.

 Conferences/Banqueting (60); free broadband wi/fi.
 Tennis, golf practice tee.
 No pets.
 Garden, woodland walk.
 Equestrian, fishing (fly & coarse), golf and hunting all nearby.

-Rooms 9 (1 junior suite, 5 executive, 3 family, 1 shower only, 1 ground floor, 1 disabled); B&B £50-60pps, ss £15.
+Rooms 9 (1 junior suite, 5 executive, 3 family, 1 shower only, 1 ground floor, 1 disabled); B&B room rate from £79.
 Children welcome (under 2s free in parents room, cot available, baby sitting arranged). *Short breaks offered.

 Browns Restaurant at Ardtara Country House: